 3.1 Discussion

 The dry matter content of food and agricultural by-products represents the fraction of nutrients present in the matrix.
 As a result, the high dry matter content (80-86.94%) of onion and garlic waste explains their high nutrient content.
-Furthermore, the levels recorded are consistent with values ranging from 85 to 88% and 77 to 82% in dried garlic and onion peelings, respectively (Benítez et al., 2011; Sharma et al., 2019).
+Furthermore, the levels recorded are consistent with values ranging from 85 to 88% and 77 to 82% in dried garlic and onion peelings, respectively (Benítez et al., 2011; Sharma et al., 2019; Chand et al., 2025).

 The ash content of foods represents the proportion of minerals in a food matrix.
 The ash contents (7.15-8.42%) recorded in this study are higher than the value of 6.70% found by Sharma et al. (2019) in garlic peelings.
 As a result, these onion and garlic waste products could be important sources of minerals for the formulation of food supplements and organo-mineral fertilizers.